Want to Improve Your Child's Science Skills?

 Materials: an egg, glue or tape, any available items you think can protect an egg, such as cardboard, paper, cotton, egg containers, buckets, etc. (Let your little one be creative.)

-Egg drop is one of those kindergarten science experiments that’s easy to do with supplies from home.
+Egg drop is one of those kindergarten science activities that’s easy to do with supplies from home.
 After gathering the materials listed above, assign your kiddo the task to protect her precious egg.

 She can use glue or tape to stick objects to the egg, or just put it in a container (like a bucket) and try to cushion the egg inside.